Xianning Hubei, China Travel Guide

 Efficient navigation of Xianning relies on its local mass transit systems and ride-sharing services.

 Self-driving for foreign tourists is generally not practical due to license requirements.
-Motorcycle/scooter rentals also demand a Chinese person license.
+Motorcycle/scooter rentals also demand of Chinese origin person license.

 Dockless bike-sharing (Meituan Bike, Hellobike) has an eco-friendly option.
 Many areas are pedestrian-friendly for walking.